w3c/webextensions/proposals/runtime_get_contexts.md

 Considering the above situation, we'd like to propose a new extension API method, `runtime.getContexts()`, to asynchronously provide metadata about associated contexts that is still useful for an extension.
+A "context" here is considered an environment running the extension's code; the contexts we will consider are described in more detail in later sections.
 This will allow extension background scripts to identify the active contexts in the extension.
 For example, this can be used to target messages to send using [`runtime.sendMessage()`](https://developer.chrome.com/docs/extensions/reference/runtime/#method-sendMessage),